These 12 best places to visit in Alberta also happen to be some of the most beautiful places to visit in Canada!

-Canada’s province of Alberta might be our favorite place in the country, with jaw-dropping scenery and picture-perfect landscapes around every corner.
-These twelve must-see spots have proven to be some of the most beautiful places in Alberta!
+The province of Alberta, Canada might be our favorite place in the country, with jaw-dropping scenery and picture-perfect landscapes around every corner.
+These Alberta destinations will not disappoint!

 1. Lake Louise